What you will need for Dark Sky Photography:

 Sky Map – Sky Guide is available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).
 Android Version?
 Sky Guide is not currently available as an Android app.
 The closest thing I can suggest is SkySafari ($2.99).

-Step by Step Dark Sky and Milk Way Photography
+Step by Step Dark Sky and Milky Way Photography

 Manual Mode – Set your camera to manual mode so you can control the Aperture and the shutter speed.

 Remember, the earth is rotating.
-If you leave the shutter open for too long, you will see star trails which will not make for a crisp image.
-You can make star trails specifically but that’s not what we are going for here since we are starting out with Milky Way photography.
+If you leave the shutter open for too long, you will see star trails that will not make for a crisp image.
+You can make star trails specifically, but that’s not what we are going for here since we start with Milky Way photography.
 We want crisp non-star trail images when doing this.
 Here is the formula to avoid star trails.
 The 500 rule – Divide 500 by the focal length of your lens.
 So, if you have a 24mm lens on a full-frame camera, you will set your shutter speed to 20 sec.
 (500/24 = 20.83).
 If you are using a crop sensor camera, first do the math of the crop sensor to find the focal length.
 Cannon is 1.6, Nikon is 1.5.
-Convert to full frame focal length then use the formula.
+Convert to full-frame focal length then use the formula.
 Nikon 18mm x 1.5= 27mm – 500/27 = 18.51 seconds.

 Shoot your night photography raw so you can easily edit your images and have more information to work with than if you shot JPEG.
-When in live view mode you can change your white balance settings and see which looks best for you on each shot.
-You can shoot in shade or cloud as a standard setting and adjust things later.
-Add in color in your milky way to match the subject whilst editing in the image then if you would like to also.
+When in live view mode, you can change your white balance settings and see which looks best for you on each shot.
+You can shoot in the shade or cloud setting as a standard-setting and adjust things later.
+Add in color in your milky way to match the subject whilst editing in the image then if you would like to.